IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cobalt Wraith has undergone some changes to try to make the fight more fair and less running away, Cobalt Chainsaws can no longer hit while retracting

+-Twin Prime Destroyers no longer has the predicted laser attack, and now uses some more interesting subphase attacks with the skeletron heads

 -Supreme Pinky has some changes, her dopplegangers take a bit more damage

 -Sharkvern spawns wyverns above themselves so they should always appear offscreen, and should no longer fly off the beach on larger worlds

 -Many of Cirno's attacks and mechanics have been changed to make the fight more fair, 2rd and 3rd Strongest Ice Fairies don't have contact damage

--Likewise, some of Luminite Wraith's attacks and mechanics have been changed to make the fight more fair
+-Likewise, some of Luminite Wraith's attacks and mechanics have been changed to make the fight more fair, can no longer despawn or "peace out" at too much damage

 -Murk's fight has also been adjusted: bomber flies and swarmer flies are more tame during the fog phases, Murk is slower during the fly phases and has a new final phase attack, and plays a sound when entering phase 2

 -Terra Diving Gear has been moved later into progression

+-Glacial Stone is now dropped by Cirno with a 1/3 chance as a bonus drop

 -Shadeflame Staff drop chance halved (to 5% from 10%)